DEADLINE ACTION ALERT: The Sch - GuruFocus.com

 The class, in this case, has not yet been certified, and until certification occurs, you are not represented by an attorney.
 If you choose to take no action, you can remain an absent class member.

 According to the Complaint, the Company made false and misleading statements to the market.
-Wheels Up failed to maintain appropriate internal controls.
-The Company's financial statements from September 30, 2022 included "certain errors" related to the overstatement of goodwill amongst other problems.
-The Company would need to restate its financial statements for certain periods.
+Edgio failed to disclose that the sale of Open Edge equipment should be accounted for as financing leases.
+The Company suffered from material weaknesses in its internal controls.
+The Company overstated its revenue for certain periods.
 Based on these facts, the Company's public statements were false and materially misleading throughout the class period.
-When the market learned the truth about Wheels Up, investors suffered damages.
+When the market learned the truth about Edgio, investors suffered damages.

 Join the case to recover your losses.